Expose Inuit students to Science, Technology, Engineering, and Mathematics (STEM) research careers with Canada's only synchrotron.

 Resources: See our Virtual Classroom Website

 Are you interested in participating in the Arctic Fox Program or have questions?
-Email our Education Coordinator - Indigenous Programs to learn more.
+Reach out to our Education Team email to learn more.